RWTH-EBC/TEASER/README.md

 ## Acknowledgements

+This  work  was  supported  by  the  Helmholtz  Association  under  the  Joint  Initiative  “Energy System 2050 – A Contribution of the Research Field Energy”.

 Parts of TEASER have been developed within public funded projects and with financial support by BMWi (German Federal Ministry for Economic Affairs and Energy).